Hello, my name is Brandy Moon

 Something deep inside you has shifted.
 It may have happened in an instant or may have been long coming.
 However it has come, you know that you can no longer continue doing whatever it is that has been holding you back.

 Maybe it’s a job or relationship or some other type of long-term commitment, and you now know that the time is ripe for YOU to step into what you are meant to be.

 I understand the need that comes - the call - to step up and fully embody the life you were meant to live.
-I have followed this call to change a few times now!
+I have followed my own calls to change a few times now!

+Clairvoyant Program Graduate of The Psychic School.
 Certified Life Coach, CLC, through the Life Purpose Institute.
 AOS Degree in Mind-Body Transformational Psychology from the Southwest Institute of Healing Arts.
-Additionally: Reiki Master Practitioner, Certified Clinical Hypnotherapist, Holistic Nutrition Specialist, Spiritual Studies, Holistic Wellness Practitioner, Grief Recovery Specialist, Ordained Non-Denominational Minister, former Hospice Chaplain.
+Certifications: Reiki Master/Teacher Practitioner, Clinical Hypnotherapist, Holistic Nutrition Specialist, Spiritual Studies, Holistic Wellness Practitioner, Grief Recovery Specialist, Ordained Non-Denominational Minister, former Hospice Chaplain.